Calibration FAQ

 - Over time, gas detectors and their respective sensors degrade at different speeds.
 The only way to ensure accurate and repeatable measurements is through gas calibration.

-- Gas calibration involves exposing your detector to a traceable concentration of test gas.
+- Gas calibration involves exposing your detector to a concentration of test gas, known as reference gas.

 ✅ How Often Must I Calibrate My Gas Meter?